 The class teacher (and adults working in the classroom/school) treats each child fairly and enforces the golden rules and classroom agreement consistently.
 The teacher treats all children in their class with respect and understanding.
-Class agreements with expected routines to follow are developed in the first week of the new academic year.

-The class teacher liaises with external agencies, as necessary, to support and guide the progress of each child.
-The class teacher may, for example, discuss the needs of a child with the education social worker or LA behaviour support service.

-The class teacher will contact a parent if there are concerns about the behaviour or welfare of a child.
+The Senior Leaders/Ley Stage Leaders and class teachers will liaises with external agencies for advice, as necessary, to support and implement effective strategies.
+The class teacher will contact a parent if there are concerns about the behaviour of a child.